PeterConstable/PythonTutorial/8_List_Tuple_Range.md

 The ```str```, `list` and `tuple` types are iterable types that are also sequences.

-On the other hand, a `range` is not actually a sequence: it doesn't contain elements.
+On the other hand, strictly speaking, a `range` is not a sequence: it doesn't contain elements.
 But it is an iterable and can produce a sequence.
 This accounts for why it behaves like a sequence in some contexts but not in others, such as how a range object is represented as a result:

 ```foo
 >>> y = range(4)